 We sponsor the Jerry Tobis Medical Ethics Journal Club, open to UCI Health faculty and staff, as well as healthcare professionals from the community.

-The journal club is held the first Wednesday of every month, from noon to 1 p.m.
+The journal club is held the second Wednesday of every month, from noon to 1 p.m.

 For more information, contact Sheila Anaya at firstname.lastname@example.org or 714-456-2893.